 Until 30 June 2021, there were four notifiable chemical orders (NCOs) in effect.

-On 1 July 2021 the NCO (Polychlorinated Biphenyls) and the NCO (Organotin Antifouling Paint) became Environmentally Hazardous Substances Orders under the new legislative framework.
+On 1 July 2021 the NCO (Polychlorinated Biphenyls) and the NCO (Organotin Antifouling Paint) became Environmentally Hazardous Substances Orders under the legislative framework.

-The Governor in Council has revoked the NCO (Chlorine Compounds) and the NCO (Arsenic and Arsenic Compounds), the new legislative framework will adequately manage the risks that these NCOs addressed.
+The Governor in Council has revoked the NCO (Chlorine Compounds) and the NCO (Arsenic and Arsenic Compounds), the legislative framework will adequately manage the risks that these NCOs addressed.
 This includes regulation 102 of the Environment Protection Regulations 2021, which sets requirements for the use of the chemical substances in the NCO (Chlorine Compounds).

 EPA has developed a range of legislative instruments to support the functioning of the Environment Protection framework.